tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

-if you freeze the weights, things get a lot more efficient. right now we have so many memory loads and stores and it's hard for the C compiler to prove anything about the properties of the numbers when it is trying to optimize. it probably also prevents vectorization. does the lack of locality hurt too?
+if you freeze the weights, things get a lot more efficient. right now we have so many memory loads and stores and it's hard for the C compiler to prove anything about the properties of the numbers when it is trying to optimize. it probably also prevents SIMD. does the lack of locality hurt too?

 ## scalar-valued is less efficient than tensor-valued